marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 topology, as meters are connected to the wiring topology.
 A typical example is meters that clamp onto the existing wiring.

 ### Physical Meter with New Device

 This covers the example of device connected to wall Power Outlet, with a Physical Meter placed in the wall Power Outlet, because the previous device was not able to monitor its power, energy, demand.

 ~~~ aasvg
 {::include art/physical_meter_new_device_ascii.txt}
 ~~~
+{: #fig-new_device title="Reference Model Example: Physical Meter with New Device" }

 The most important issue in such a topology is to avoid the double counting in the Energy Management System (EnMS).
 The physical meter reports the Energy transmitted, while the connected Device/Component might also report its consumed Energy.
 Those two values are identical.
 Without the knowledge of this specific topology, that is the Metering Relationship between the two Energy Objects, the EnMS will double count the Energy consumed in the network.

 ### Power over Ethernet